Methods for Change

 Reflecting on already existing research methodologies within the School of Environment, Education and Development (SEED) at the University of Manchester and allied researchers at partner institutions (Bristol, Cardiff, Glasgow, Oxford, Sheffield, Sussex and York), the Methods for Change team held conversations with social scientists from Universities from across the UK, to establish the characteristics and possibilities afforded by the methodological approaches they use, if applied by/within organisations such as businesses, third sector organisations and government departments.

 These conversations served as the basis for the facilitation of collaborations between academics and artists/ designers, with the aim to distil key elements of 30 research methods and present them in novel, thought provoking or creative ways to reach a range of different audiences beyond academia.
 The pieces produced come in a variety of formats including comic illustrations, posters, zines, short films and animations and communicate methods through visual, sensory and physical elements.
-These will be accompanied by accessible, jargon free written ‘how to’ guide about the methodological approach, with step-by-step instructions and top tips for carrying out the method.
+These are accompanied by accessible, jargon free written ‘how to’ guide about the methodological approach, with step-by-step instructions and top tips for carrying out the method.

-• Engaging with a range of spatial, quantitative, and mixed methods to produce additional creative. resources and how-to guides.
+• Engaging with a range of spatial, quantitative, and mixed methods to produce additional creative resources and how-to guides.

 • Working with the Business Engagement CoP to build up a community of practice around academic and non-academic partnerships.

-• Pursuing collaborative opportunities across the Aspect network from non-traditional funding sources
+• Pursuing collaborative opportunities across the Aspect network from non-traditional funding sources.

-How can other Aspect members get involved?
+How could other Aspect members get involved?

-For further information on how to be involved please contact Dr Ali Browne (alison.browne@manchester.ac.uk)
+For further information on how to be involved, please contact Dr. Ali Browne (alison.browne@manchester.ac.uk).

 • Reset

-55 resources | Page 1 of 3
+64 Resources | Page 1 of 4

 Remote Ethnography: Mobile Phone Methods